COURSES AND DESCRIPTIONS IN LIBRARY MEDIA EDUCATION

 LME 592 Internship in LME 3 hours

-(Permission of the instructor; completion of 24 hours of course work including LME 501, 512, 535, 537, and 589; admission to candidacy; and admission to professional education) Field-based experience in an appropriate setting under a certified library media specialist; the course is for students seeking initial Kentucky teaching certification in P-12 School Media Librarian at the graduate level.
+(Permission of the instructor; completion of 24 hours of course work including LME 501, 512, 535, 537, and 589; research tool (if applicable); and admission to professional education) Field-based experience in an appropriate setting under a certified library media specialist; the course is for students seeking initial Kentucky teaching certification in P-12 School Media Librarian at the graduate level.

 LME 737 Educational Technology Leadership 3 hours